Features and Traditions

 Fall International Potluck

-Kick off the new school year by attending the annual Fall International Potluck.
+Kick off the new school year by attending the annual PTA Fall International Potluck.
 Join NSM families for an evening of socializing, eating, and dance entertainment.
 Because our school is rich in cultural diversity, the potluck has always had a delicious international flair.
-The evening is finished with an amazing night of international dance performances put on by NSM’s own students, including American hip-hop, Brazilian samba, traditional Japanese dancing, Mexican folk dancing, and dances of the Hawaiian and Pacific Islands.
-It’s a show not to be missed.
+The evening is finished with an international performances put on by NSM’s own students.
+It’s an event not to be missed.

 Historical Timeline